-The accurate reporting of crimes helps keep the community informed and ensures institutional compliance with state Stanford University CSAs and federal laws.
-Anyone who experiences or witnesses a crime or Prohibited Conduct1 is encouraged to make a The following list denotes the positions or organizations at voluntary, official report to the police or a university Campus Stanford that have been identified as meeting the federal Security Authority (CSA).
-Crimes and Prohibited Sexual definition of a Campus Security Authority for the purposes Conduct may be subject to differing laws and policies regarding confidentiality; see pages 56-57 for more information.
-No personal identifying information will be included in the annual report of crime statistics or any publicly-available Clery Act compliance records, and the university will endeavor to keep the details of the Prohibited Conduct and the involved parties private
+The accurate reporting of crimes helps keep the community informed and ensures institutional compliance with state and federal law.
+Anyone who experiences Prohibited Conduct 1 is encouraged to make an official report to the police and the University.
+No personal identifying information will be included in the annual report of crime statistics or any publicly-available record keeping, and the university will endeavor to keep the details of the Prohibited Conduct and the involved parties private.